DORA, SPACE, DevEx, DX Core 4: Each Answers a Different Question

 Productivity in knowledge work is multidimensional and cannot be reduced to a single number without serious losses.

-- Satisfaction and well-being — Feeling of satisfaction, fulfillment, and health at work
+- Feeling of satisfaction, fulfillment, and health at work.
+How developers feel about their work and environment.

-- Communication and collaboration — How people and teams exchange information
+- Communication and collaboration

-- Efficiency and flow — Ability to do work without friction or interruption
+- Ability to do work without friction or interruption.
+Measures obstacles that prevent sustained progress.

-SPACE doesn’t say exactly what to measure; it forces the uncomfortable question: why do you want to measure this and what are you leaving out by doing so?
+This model doesn’t prescribe specific metrics.
+It offers lenses to examine productivity from multiple angles and deliberately avoids single numbers or rankings.
+SPACE’s strength lies in forcing the uncomfortable question: why do you want to measure this and what are you leaving out by doing so?
 It’s less prescriptive and more philosophical — which is precisely its greatest value.

 Developer Experience: Daily life